dret/webconcepts/concepts/link-relation/to.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/to"
 title:         "Link Relation: to"
+concept-name:  Link Relation
+concept-value: to
 description: "Refers to a resource that is considered to be part of the public primary audience of the link's context."
 ---